 const accordionCollapseList = [...accordionCollapseElementList].map(accordionCollapseEl => new hummingbird.Collapse(accordionCollapseEl))

-The final configuration object is the merged result of data-bs-config, data-bs-, and js object where the latest given key-value overrides the others.
+The ultimate configuration object is the result of merging data-bs-config, individual data-bs-attributes, and JavaScript objects with the latest provided key-value pair taking precedence.

-Activates your content as a collapsible element.
-Accepts an optional options object.
+These methods enable content as a collapsible element and accept an optional options object.

 const myCollapse = new hummingbird.Collapse('#myCollapse', {